Years in Production

 Rueckheim is named after Frederick William “Fritz” Rueckheim, generally credited with inventing Cracker Jack popcorn as we know it today.

-Rueckheim’s reputation in the industry today as a premium collectible comes not only from it’s Cracker Jack legacy, but from their near legendary 1939 offering.
+Rueckheim’s reputation in the industry today as a premium collectible comes not only from it’s Cracker Jack legacy, but from their near legendary 1939-1941 offerings.

 Rueckheim was the first major card producer to issue card sets for members of the Negro Leagues, and owners Jed Poundstone and Bradley Berle (former Cracker Jack executives) were vocal advocates of integration and petitioned the commissioner of major league baseball to integrate near yearly starting in 1942.